 Third Floor ‘Living and Technology’

-Somewhat confusingly, the level attached to the skywalk is called the Main Floor, despite it being one above the ground, and the floors above that are then the 1st, 2nd, 3rd, up to the 5th, which is taken up by the Cineplex and its 15 large size theaters including IMAX, Blue-O Rhythm and Bowl, and the Royal Paragon Exhibition Hall.
+Somewhat confusingly, the level attached to the skywalk is called the Main Floor, despite it being one above the ground, and the floors above that are then the 1st, 2nd, 3rd, up to the 5th, which is taken up by the Cineplex and its 15 large-size theatres including IMAX, Blue-O Rhythm and Bowl bowling facility, and the Royal Paragon Exhibition Hall.
 It's advisable to ask for a map at one of the numerous information counters to quickly gather your bearings.

 Paragon adds to its already impressive 15-screen Cineplex with the much lauded IMAX theatre.
-An IMAX theatre is essentially a bigger, better, more engrossing version of a normal movie theatre.
+The Krungsri IMAX Theatre is essentially a bigger, better, more engrossing version of a normal movie theatre.
 The screen is enormous – around nine times larger than average – with enhanced screen resolution, surround sound, and seats that recline so you can lie back and soak up the action.

 Best Hotel Connected to Siam Paragon

 Just when you think there is nothing more to delight you, the Siam Kempinski pulls another trick out of the bag, raising the bar for five star hotels in Bangkok.Everything is designed to wow here: throughout the corridors and communal spaces you will find beautiful artwork and antiques, displayed without the feel of a stuffy museum.In the middle of the central courtyard is the Rotunda: a casual restaurant surrounded by tropical trees, greenery and the hotels three pools.Relaxing here you might even forget that you are in Bangkok.If this isnt enough to calm you, you can head to the 7th floor where you will find Kempinskis spa, with pampering treatments themed around the four seasons.
 Read More...

 - Opening Hours: Daily from 10am to 10pm